QuanDo2000-learning/crafting-interpreters/notes/chap_1.md

 ## Challenges

-**1. There are at least six domain-specific languages used in the little system I cobbled together to write and publish this book.
-What are they?**
+1. There are at least six domain-specific languages used in the [little system I cobbled together](https://github.com/munificent/craftinginterpreters) to write and publish this book.
+What are they?

-The languages are:
+   > The languages are:
+   >

-- HTML
+   > - HTML
-- CSS
+   > - CSS
-- SCSS
+   > - SCSS
-- Markdown
+   > - Markdown
-- XML
+   > - XML
-- Makefile
+   > - Makefile
-- Dart
+   > - Dart

-**2. Get a "Hello, world!" program written and running in Java.
+2. Get a "Hello, world!" program written and running in Java.
 Set up whatever makefiles or IDE projects you need to get it working.
-If you have a debugger, get comfortable with it and step through your program as it runs.**
+If you have a debugger, get comfortable with it and step through your program as it runs.

-The environment will be VSCode with Java development kit installed.
+   > The environment will be VSCode with Java development kit installed.
-This [link](https://code.visualstudio.com/docs/languages/java) can be followed to install Java in VSCode.
+   > This [link](https://code.visualstudio.com/docs/languages/java) can be followed to install Java in VSCode.

-**3. Do the same thing for C. To get some practice with pointers, define a doubly linked list of heap-allocated strings.
+3. Do the same thing for C. To get some practice with pointers, define a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
-Test them.**
+Test them.

-The files for this challenge is saved in ./challenges/1-3 Run by `gcc main.c -o main` then `./main.exe` (for Windows) or `./main` (for Linux)
+   > The files for this challenge is saved in ./challenges/1-3
+   > Run by `gcc main.c -o main` then `./main.exe` (for Windows) or `./main` (for Linux)